Keeping Your Pond Window Clean: A Guide for Homeowners

 How Often Should You Clean a Pond Window?

-The frequency depends on pond conditions such as sunlight, fish stock, and filtration.
+The frequency of cleaning depends on pond conditions such as sunlight, fish stock, and filtration.
 As a rule of thumb:

 Weekly cleaning is common for koi keepers who want consistently clear views.